ajvulcan/swizzin/README.md

 * rtx - starts the r(u)Torrent extras management interface (`rtx` alone will also do)
   * Usage: `box rtx` or `rtx`

+Other commands:
+> reload - Restarts php and nginx

 #### TODO
 - [ ] Better readme/docs